pmndrs/zustand/docs/reference/middlewares/persist.md

   - `name`: A unique name of the item for your store in the storage.
   - **optional** `storage`: Defaults to `createJSONStorage(() => localStorage)`.
   - **optional** `partialize`: A function to filter state fields before persisting it.
+  - **optional** `equalityFn`: A function to skip storage writes when the partialized state hasn't changed.
   - **optional** `onRehydrateStorage`: A function or function returning a function that allows custom logic before and after state rehydration.
   - **optional** `version`: A version number for the persisted state.
 If the stored state version